dendronhq/dendron-site/vault/dendron.topic.notes.cli.md

   --query           the query to run                                    [string] --output          format to output in
-            [string] [choices: "json", "md_gfm", "md_dendron"] [default: "json"] --destFname       name to change to (for move)                        [string] --destVaultName   vault to move to (for move)                         [string]
+            [string] [choices: "json", "md_gfm", "md_dendron"] [default: "json"] --fname           name of file to find/write                          [string] --body            body of file to write                               [string] --destFname       name to change to (for move)                        [string] --destVaultName   vault to move to (for move)                         [string]
 ```